EstebanLeiva/PA-Experiments/README.md

 # PA-Experiments

-This repository contains the experiments of the paper <em>An Exact Method for Reliable Shortest Path Problems</em>
+This repository contains the experiments of the paper <em>An Exact Method for Reliable Shortest Path Problems with Correlation</em>